Teriks/LibLSLCC/README.md

  * Correct order of operations via the use of operator function stubs that are generated on demand.
-Old mono list optimizations will now port over without breaking, as well as other funky scripts that rely on Right to Left evaluation being the norm.
+Old mono list optimizations will now port over without breaking, as well as other odd scripts that rely on Right to Left evaluation being the norm.